 These are all-in-one DJ systems.
 Because this unit is two turntables connected to each other by a middle mixer, these units are great for portability.
 Functionality goes hand in hand to the layout being the same as what you usually find with the CDJ decks.
 These units are great for hobbyists and beginning DJs.
 Because their layout is so similar to the industry standard, a lot of people learn on these units and can go into a professional DJ setting to use a deck & mixer set up with ease and confidence.

 Controllers essentially mimic the function of turntables and mixers.
-A DJ controller is a console that provides a manual control of your DJ Software that is either hosted inside the console or on a connected laptop or tablet.
-Most of the new age controllers come with smartphone and tablet support.
+A DJ controller is a console that provides manual control of your DJ Software that is either hosted inside the console or on a connected laptop or tablet.
+Most of the new-age controllers come with smartphone and tablet support.

 When they first came out, they were not considered a quality product when contrasted with the standard 2-deck and a mixer setup.
 But over the years DDJs have vastly improved.
 They also provide the ability to use digital samples of different sounds, not just songs.
 All of this and it costs less than the standard DJ set-up.

 There are also wireless controllers.
-It can be incredibly feasible for DJs to use wireless controllers.
-Fewer the wires, lesser the hassle during a gig.
+It can be incredibly feasible for DJs to use wireless controllers. the fewer the wires, the lesser the hassle during a gig.
 In many controllers, the connection to the software is provided through a USB.
 These provide even more freedom of movement.
-However, there may be interruptions in signal, so be wary.
+However, there may be interruptions in the signal, so be wary.